Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: non-extremal case

-Following the proof of Lemma~\ref{lem:longcycle} gives a polynomial-time algorithm to find a long cycle as in the statement of Lemma~\ref{lem:longcycle} in a $\kappa$-connecting $k$-graph of high minimum codegree.
-Indeed, Lemma~\ref{lem:reservoir} gives a reservoir set $R$ as required in time $O(n^{16})$, and by replacing our use of Theorem~\ref{thm:Erdoes} with Corollary~\ref{thm:Erdoesalgo} we may find the complete $3$-partite $3$-graph $K$ in time $O(n^3)$, whilst Theorem~\ref{thm:pathindensegraph} allows the choice of the path $P'$ in time $O(n^4)$, and it is clear that the remaining steps of the proof can be carried out in polynomial time (e.g. by exhaustive search to find a path of length at most three).
-We state this precisely as the following proposition.
+Following this proof gives a polynomial-time algorithm to find a long cycle as in the statement in a $\kappa$-connecting $k$-graph of high minimum codegree.
+Indeed, Lemma~\ref{lem:reservoir} gives a reservoir set $R$ as required in time $O(n^{16})$, and by Theorem~\ref{thm:Erdoes} we may find the complete $3$-partite $3$-graph $K$ in time $O(n^3)$, whilst Theorem~\ref{thm:pathindensegraph} allows the choice of the path $P'$ in time $O(n^4)$, and it is clear that the remaining steps of the proof can be carried out in polynomial time (e.g. by exhaustive search to find a path of length at most three). \end{proof}